 SummerHu is a recent graduate from the Curtis Institute of Music where she studied with Peter Wiley.
 Ms Hu is substitute cellist with the Philadelphia Orchestra and an intern at Citibank China while pursuing a master’s degree from the Wharton School at the University of Pennsylvania.
 Ms Hu is from Potomac, Maryland and started studying piano at age three and cello at five and has participated in master classes with cellists Janos Starker, Gary Hoffman, Carter Brey, Jan Volger, David Geringas, Hai-Ye Ni and Jian Wang.
 Summer has won numerous awards including the annual Washington Performing Arts Society Feder String Competition.
 She has also appeared with Jonathan Carney, the Baltimore Symphony Orchestra concert master, at the Civic Dedication Ceremony for the music center at Strathmore and as soloist with the Penn Symphony Orchestra.
 Summer is a member of the Young Artist Program at the 2013 Music from Angel Fire Chamber Music Festival.

-Cellist JeongHyoun Lee is a recent graduate from the Curtis Institute of Music where she was the recipient of the Milton Levy Fellowship and studied with Orlando Cole and Peter Wiley.
+Cellist JeongHyoun Lee is currently pursuing her Artist Diploma from Juilliard.
+Ms Lee is a recent graduate from the Curtis Institute of Music where she was the recipient of the Milton Levy Fellowship and studied with Orlando Cole and Peter Wiley.
 Ms Lee served as co-principal cello of the Curtis Symphony Orchestra, and has worked with such renowned conductors as Michael Tilson Thomas, Simon Rattle, and Alan Gilbert.
 In 2010, Jeonghyoun was selected as a member of Curtis on Tour in Europe, which performed in Paris, Berlin and Valencia.
 She was a member of the Young Artist Program of the 2009 Music from Angel Fire Chamber Festival in Taos, New Mexico and as a Rising Star at the Caramoor Center of Music and the Performing Arts.
 A native of Seoul, Korea, JeongHyoun has performed with the Seoul Philharmonic Orchestra, the Korean American Youth Cultural Foundation Orchestra, at the Seoul Arts Center and the Young San Art Hall.
-In 2013, she will pursue her cello studies at the Juilliard School of Music.

 Cellist David Wiley is a recent graduate from Bard College.
 Mr Wiley is the cello teacher at the Harmony program at the United Palace of Cultural Arts in New York City.
 This program provides daily music lesson to disadvantaged children modeled after the Venezuela’s national music education program “El Sistema” David has assisted in the after school program at Bard High School, working with students and providing extra help in English and writing.
 David has also taught cello at the Danbury Music Centre and led private lessons, chamber classes and orchestra rehearsals at Buck’s Rock Summer Camp in Connecticut.
 David’s diverse performance experience includes appearances with the Woodstock Symphony, Danbury Symphony, New York Youth Symphony and recordings with Jonas Friedman and Y Stereo.